Wall Tie Replacement Repairs

-Wall ties are an important structural component ensuring the stability of the outer leaf of a cavity wall against wind loads.
+Wall ties are an important structural component that help to ensure the stability of the outer leaf of a cavity wall against wind loads.
 The condition and number of wall ties in the structure are important and where corrosion has set in or wall ties are missing or broken, then remedial ties will be required.
 Solid masonry may also delaminate through broken headers or deteriorated mortar and require remedial tying to ensure future stability.

 This Picture shows typical wall tie damage where the corroding and delaminating tie in the joint is expanding and causing the mortar joint to crack and de-bond leaving a regular pattern of cracking every six courses on most buildings.